 How to Convert Teaspoons of Sugar to Cups

-To convert a teaspoon measurement to a cup measurement, divide the sugar by the conversion ratio.
-One cup of sugar is equal to 48 teaspoons, so use this simple formula to convert:
+Since one cup of sugar is equal to 48 teaspoons, you can use this simple formula to convert:

-The sugar in cups is equal to the teaspoons divided by 48.
+The sugar in cups is equal to the sugar in teaspoons divided by 48.

 Should I Measure Sugar by Weight or Volume?